 Apply the knowledge of medical law & ethics to the practice of Patient Care Technician

 • Completion of the Patient Care program requires three semesters once accepted into the program.
-Twenty-five students are accepted each year to begin clinical courses in the fall semester.
+Twenty-five students are accepted each year to begin in the fall semester.

-• Requirements for Clinical Entry: To be eligible to apply for clinical entry, student must have successful completion of Medical Terminology (AHS 102), English Composition I (ENG 101), and Contemporary (MAT 155) with a 2.0 GPA or better.
-Basic Anatomy and Physiology (BIO 112) should be completed before clinical entry.
+• Requirements for Program Entry: To be eligible to apply for program entry, student must have successful completion of Medical Terminology (AHS 102), English Composition I (ENG 101), and Contemporary (MAT 155) with a 2.0 GPA or better.
+It is recommended that students complete Basic Anatomy and Physiology (BIO 112) before program entry.

 • College placement test scores may indicate a student's need for developmental or prerequisite courses prior to higher level college courses.
 These courses should be completed before progression into required Program-Ready courses.